We are here to support you throughout taking legal actions against the police and want you to be completely comfortable in pursuing such a claim.

 At DPP Law, our criminal defence solicitors are experts in a range of legal services.
 Our dedicated legal teams have years of experience in successfully defending our clients against many different kinds of criminal charges.
 At DPP Law, we treat our clients as individuals, providing bespoke and targeted legal solutions to each case.

 Our knowledgeable team of solicitors and paralegal support nationwide are dedicated to getting the best possible outcome for every person that comes through our doors.
 We have offices locations throughout the UK, in Liverpool, Bootle, London, Birmingham, Manchester, Leicester, Bradford, and Chadwell Heath, whose staff are ready and waiting to receive your enquiry.

 The Cambridge Dictionary defines a restraining order as “a written instruction made by a court that forbids a particular action until a judge has made a decision about the matter”.
 Restraining orders are also occasionally known as injunctions.
 Someone may impose a restraining order against you if they have first brought criminal proceedings as the […]

 Recent news articles have high-lighted cases of Furlough Grant fraud with HMRC starting to prosecute alleged offenders.
-Bearing in mind the millions of claims being made for grants and loans under the Government backed Covid-19 support scheme, it is very likely than some claims will be deemed suspicious.
-HMRC have stated that while at present […]
+Bearing in mind the millions of claims being made for grants and loans under the Government-backed Covid-19 support scheme, it is very likely that some claims will be deemed suspicious.
+HMRC have stated that while at present all […]

 The Fraud Act 2006 defines fraud as a crime that falls into one or more of three separate categories.
 The first is fraud by false representation, where a person “dishonestly makes a false representation, and intends, by making the representation, to make a gain for himself or another, or to cause loss to another or […]